 We calculated this rating by identifying which streaming services the VPN could unblock and measuring how consistently it could access them.

 Proton VPN has recently improved its streaming performance.
 It now works with 6 Netflix regions, HBO Max, Hulu, Disney+, Amazon Prime Video, and more.
-It’s an excellent VPN for streaming—but only if you pay for it.
-The free version of Proton VPN doesn’t unblock any of those streaming sites.
+It’s an decent VPN for streaming — but only if you pay for it.
+The free version of Proton VPN doesn’t unblock any streaming services.

 Streaming Service